mimschowdhury/mimta-chowdhury-capstone/README.md

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.
+List the pages of my app with brief descriptions.
+Create mockups using Canva.

 ### Mockups